LaurinMeier/Stormworks-Radar-Documentation/documentation.md

 This is a collaborative documentation to clear up misconception, and provide information about the "new" radars in Stormworks.
-Huge credit goes to L963 for setting the groundwork of how and when radar updates its data, and providing the original idea of a documentation.
+Huge credit goes to L963 for setting the groundwork of how and when radars update their data, and providing the original idea of a documentation.

 ## table of contets:
 1. [noise](#noise)